wix/Detox/docs/APIRef.ActionsOnElement.md

 ### `setDatePickerDate(dateString, dateFormat)`  iOS only

-dateString - string representing a date in the supplied dateFormat<br>
-dateFormat - format for the dateString supplied<br>
+dateString - string representing a date in the supplied dateFormat dateFormat - format for the dateString supplied

 ```js
 await expect(element(by.type('UIDatePicker'))).toBeVisible();